 Once the backup is complete, you can restore the iPhone to fix this issue.
 Here's how to restore the device in iTunes:

-If all the solutions above fail to remove this error message, you may want to use FoneGeek Backup & Restore (iOS) to back up all the data on your iPhone before deleting it.
+If all the solutions above fail to remove this error message, you may want to use FoneGeek Backup & Restore (iOS) to back up all the data on your iPhone to computer and then delete them.
 The following are some of the features that make it the most ideal solution:

 To create a complete backup of all the data on your iPhone, follow these simple steps:

 Step 1: Download, install the iPhone Data Backup & Restore tool on to your computer and then run it.
-From the options in the home screen, click on “Phone Backup” to continue.
+From the options in the home screen, click on Backup & Restore to continue.

-Step 2: Choose “Device Data Backup & Restore” and connect your problematic iPhone to the computer via an lightning cable, then wait for the program to detect the device automatically.
+Step 2: Choose Backup and connect your problematic iPhone to the computer via an lightning cable, then wait for the program to detect the device automatically.

-When the process is finished successfully, you can delete all the data on the iPhone and then restore only what you need back to the device or start afresh and this error message will be gone.
+When the process is finished successfully, you can delete all the data on the iPhone and then restore only what you need back to the device and this error message will be gone.

 Fay J. Melton has explored the area of technology and software for more than 5 years and he is enthusiastic about helping users solve various technology issues.